typst/packages/README.md

 # Typst Packages
 An experimental package repository for Typst.
-Compiler support for packages is available on Typst's main branch, but not yet in the latest release or in the web app.
-Still, **submissions are open now** so that the next release can ship with a collection of packages.
-A searchable list of packages will become available in the official documentation with the next release.
+A [searchable list][list] of all packages that were submitted here is available in the official documentation.

 ## Package format
 A package is a collection of Typst files and assets that can be imported as a